Fostidich/Secret/README.md

 ## Features

-- Generate an hash made of letters and digits from website, username and a 8-character long key you decide.
+- Generate a hash made of letters and digits from website, username and an 8-character long key you decide.
-- Store and manage theese entries (key excluded) to better remember the used combination.
+- Store and manage these entries (key excluded) to better remember the used combination.

 ## Usage